Without an effective sales funnel, people who are interested in your products or services may never make a purchase.

 5. Negotiation

 The buyer is excited and the seller is committed and happy with how the deal is progressing.
-Now, it’s crucial that your reps don’t let the deal slip through the cracks.
-They must quickly reply to communications, arrange meetings, book inspections, contact banks and finalize the contract.
+Reps must move quickly on negotiation activities (reply to communications, arrange meetings, book inspections, contact banks and finalize the contract) to ensure the deal doesn’t fall through the cracks.

 6. Close